mikemcbride/material-colors/README.md

 ### Fill

 To set fill, use ".fill-" plus the class name.
-The following code will set the stoke on an SVG to use the 500 variant of red.
+The following code will set the fill on an SVG to use the 500 variant of red.

 ```
 <svg class="fill-red-500"></svg>